emu-russia/dmgcpu/wiki/soc/cells.md

 ![Dih4_cycle_graph](/imgstore/Dih4_cycle_graph.png)

+## Dual-rail CLK

+Sequence elements (latch, dff) are presented in two variants: with single-rail CLK and with dual-rail CLK (CLK + complement CLK).
+Where dual-rail CLK is used, the suffix `comp` is used in the cell name.

 ## Cells list

 The following are all cell types, in alphabetical order.
-The names of cells by @msinger are shown in parentheses.
+The names of cells by @msinger are shown in parentheses (where the correspondence is not obvious)
 The topology is not complete (m1 is missing in some places), but it is sufficient to understand the cell architecture for reimplementation.

 ## and